-FROM scratch directive that can be used to create Linux base images is not supported for Windows containers.)
+FROM scratch directive that can be used to create Linux base images is not supported for Windows containers, although there may be an equivalent supported for HostProcess containers.)
 It is also worth noting that the filesystem layers for each of the Windows base images are marked as foreign layers, which means they are not stored in private container registries by default and are instead pulled directly from the Microsoft Container Registry.

 Hardware acceleration support

-Preview builds of Docker running on the latest versions of Windows Server and Windows 10 feature experimental support for accessing hardware devices inside Windows containers using the
+Docker versions 19.03 and newer running on Windows Server 2019 or newer and Windows 10 version 1809 or newer can utilise experimental support for accessing hardware devices inside Windows containers by specifying the

 Recommendations for an optimal experience

-Prefer process isolation mode over Hyper-V isolation mode when using Unreal Engine containers: the performance and stability issues currently associated with containers running in Hyper-V isolation mode are only exacerbated when working with large, complex container images such as Unreal Engine containers.
-Hyper-V isolation mode is particularly ill-suited to building Unreal Engine container images that include the Engine Tools, due to an inability to configure virtual memory settings and poor filesystem performance when working with extremely large filesystem layers.
-Note that process isolation mode necessitates the use of Windows Server for your container hosts rather than Windows 10, but this is typically a foregone conclusion in cloud deployments anyway.
+Prefer process isolation mode over Hyper-V isolation mode when using Unreal Engine containers: the performance limitations associated with containers running in Hyper-V isolation mode are greatly exacerbated when working with large, complex container images such as Unreal Engine containers.
+Hyper-V isolation mode is particularly ill-suited to building Unreal Engine development images that include the Engine Tools, due to an inability to configure virtual memory settings and poor filesystem performance when working with extremely large filesystem layers.
+Note that process isolation mode requires the use of Windows Server or Windows 10 version 1809 or newer.

 Prefer Windows Server 2019 or newer when possible: Windows Server 2019 introduced a number of new features for Windows containers, including support for the mcr.microsoft.com/windows base image, which contains a number of DLL files that are required by the Unreal Engine.
 It also fixed a number of bugs that were present in earlier versions of Windows Server and expanded the architecture of the Windows container stack with new components.
 1

-Do not use Windows Server version 1903 or Windows 10 version 1903 to build Windows container images: there is a known bug in Windows Server version 1903 and Windows 10 version 1903 that prevents Docker from building images larger than the default limit of 20GB.
-This version of Windows should be avoided when building Unreal Engine container images.
+Do not use Windows Server versions 1903 or 1909, or Windows 10 versions 1903 or 1909 to build Windows container images with Docker version 19.03.5 or older: there is a known bug in Windows Server versions 1903 and 1909 and Windows 10 versions 1903 and 1909 that prevents Docker from building images larger than the default limit of 20GB.
+A workaround for this bug was introduced in Docker version 19.03.6.

 Limit the number of Windows Server versions supported on container hosts: because container images built for one version of Windows Server are not compatible with other versions of Windows Server (except through the use of Hyper-V isolation mode), every additional version of Windows Server that you support on your container hosts multiplies the number of container image configurations that need to be built and tested, significantly increasing maintenance requirements.
 It is recommended that you limit support to either: